bluedrop-learning-networks/.github/contributing.md

 - When your pull request is ready for review (i.e., GitHub Actions checks are passing, and all pre-review checklist items are completed), select 1-2 reviewers who are most familiar with the project or issue.
 - If a pull request is a work in progress, set it as a draft pull request.
+- After merging or closing your PR, make sure to delete the associated branch.

 ### For the Reviewer: